lyusupov/SoftRF/software/firmware/binaries/README.md

 Adapter|MCU
 ---|---
+GND|GND
+3V3|VCC
 TX|GPIO16
 RX|GPIO17
 DTR|GPIO2
 RTS|RESET

-4. Power up (3.3V) both the MCU and USB-Serial adapter ;
+4. Plug the USB-Serial adapter into spare USB slot of your PC ;
 5. Use the loader tool to read the serial number of the MCU.
 This is a safety action to make sure that all the connections are good ;

 ```